luminolabs/api-sdk-python/DEPLOY.md

 # Deploying to PyPI

-Follow the steps below to deploy the lumino package to PyPI.
+Follow the steps below to deploy the api_sdk package to PyPI.

 ---